voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 This allows for a network of much closer connections, rewarding the most trusted people.

-Your own delegates don't need to vote on everything, because they have their own trusted representatives.
+Your own choices don't need to vote on everything, because they have their own trusted representatives.
 Each step makes the network smarter, until it reaches someone who feels informed enough about the issue to vote.

 This is the key innovation.
 Networks flourish at scale.